From Dividing Screens to Shoji Sliding Doors

 One common feature of Japanese houses is that they have many sliding doors.
 In ancient times, they sometimes had dividing screens to partition large rooms.
 These partitions came to be fitted into the walls, but that caused inconvenience, so grooves were made allowing the partitions to slide.
 This is the style seen in modern Japanese houses today.
 The word shoji was originally the generic term for partitions between rooms, but today it has come to refer mostly to sliding doors made of paper squares glued on a wood lattice that allows soft light to pass through.

-Nowadays tatami mats are used to cover the floor of entire rooms, but long ago, tatami was a luxury and was only used in the areas where people would actually sit.
-The type of square cushion known as zabuton developed from this practice of sitting on tatami and from the circular cushion known as enza that was used at Buddhist temples.
-The zabuton was originally a mat made from beautiful cloth, but it came to take its current form in the latter half of the Edo period (1603-1868), when cotton was added.
+Nowadays tatami mats are used to cover the floor of entire rooms, but up until the Middle Ages, tatami was a luxury that was only used in the areas where people would actually sit.
+A thinner tatami mat covered in decorative fabric was spread on top of these tatami.
+This was eventually replaced with the enza, a round straw mat, which then developed into the zabuton cushion.
+The zabuton was originally a mat made from beautiful cloth, but it came to take its current form in around the middle of the Edo period (1603–1867), when cotton was added.

-In the past, when people had meals, each person ate from a separate box-like tray.
-The practice of people gathering around a dining table only began during the Meiji era, when Western and Chinese foods became common.
-In rooms with tatami, though, chairs are not used, so the table has much shorter legs than those found in other countries.
+In the past, when people had meals, each person ate their food from an individual box-like tray called a zen.
+The practice of people gathering around a dining table only began during the Meiji period (1868–1912), when Western and Chinese foods became common.
+In rooms with tatami, though, chairs are not used, so the table (called a zataku) has much shorter legs than those found in other countries.

 Around the end of the middle ages, the tokonoma, a kind of small alcove, appeared in the homes of the samurai.
 The alcove, located in the guest room, usually has a vertical scroll of calligraphy or art for visitors to enjoy, along with traditional ikebana flowers.

 Buddhism is practiced in Japan, as it is in many other Asian countries.
-In Japan, though, indigenous gods have been worshipped alongside the Buddha in homes since long ago.
+In some Japanese homes, though, ancient indigenous gods are worshipped alongside the Buddha.
 Buddhist altars, known as butsudan, are shaped like a cabinet with doors at the front that swing open.
 The altar for Japanese gods, known as kamidana, is shaped like a small shrine and is kept on a shelf near the ceiling.
 It contains a fuda, which is a paper or wooden tablet with writing on it.